Please subscribe to our Youtube channel to get the latest updates.

 May 26, 2020.
 This presentation discusses grief and the impact of grief during the Covid-19 pandemic.

 May 9, 2023.
 Over time, dementia may cause changes that affect a person’s ability to safely drive a motor vehicle.
 However, a dementia diagnosis does not automatically mean that a person is incapable of driving.
 Some people may be capable of driving safely for some time after the diagnosis, depending on the timing of the diagnosis and how quickly dementia progresses.
 In this session we will explore ways to continue driving safely, some of the warning signs that it may be time to stop driving, and tips for transitioning to life without driving.

 Dementia, Intimacy and Sexuality

 February 15, 2022.
 All of us, including people with dementia, have needs and wishes for friendship, belonging, companionship, intimacy, and the expression of our sexuality.
 In this presentation we will start the conversation about how changes brought on by dementia can affect intimate needs and relationships.

 10 Easy Ways to Fight Stigma Against Dementia

-September 21, 2021.
+January 17, 2023.
 Positive change starts with learning.
 When you know the facts behind dementia, you will be able to challenge assumptions and false beliefs when they appear.
 By sharing your knowledge, you can reduce the negative impact of stigma against people living with dementia, their families and caregivers.
-In honour of World Alzheimer’s Day, we’ll take a look at the harmful stigma associated with dementia and explore the ways that we can use our voices to raise awareness and bring about change.
+In honour of Alzheimer's Awareness Month, we’ll take a look at the harmful stigma associated with dementia and explore the ways that we can use our voices to raise awareness and bring about change.